What a sitemap is and how to build one the search engines love

 What is a sitemap?

-A sitemap is a file where you provide information about your site’s pages, videos, and other files and the relationships between them.
+A sitemap is a file in which you provide information about your site’s pages, videos, and other files and their relationships.
 Search engines like Google read this file to crawl your site.

 Why is a sitemap important for my website?